MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

    >
    > To switch organizations, in the drop-down menu in the upper-right corner of the window, select the appropriate guest organization.
 Teams might take a few seconds to reload.

- 2. When you see an incoming call notification in the bottom right side of your screen, select **Audio** or **Video** to join the call.
+ 2. When you see an incoming call notification at the bottom right side of your screen, select **Audio** or **Video** to join the call.

 ### Use the call controls